 As with the other levels, there are two CDs.
-They have printable activity sheets, audio tracks for each lessons, and French songs.
+They have printable activity sheets, audio tracks for each lesson, and French songs.

 Activities and games play prominent roles in lessons at this junior level.
-Also, there are frequent references to The Ultimate Lapbook Handbook for instrucions on creating different types of lapbooks.
+Also, there are frequent references to The Ultimate Lapbook Handbook for instructions on creating different types of lapbooks.